Tyler Smith (footballer): Bradford City

 After his release, Smith signed a three-year deal with Bradford City.
 After the first few matches of the 2023–24 season, he said he was looking forward to playing more football.
 He scored his first goal for Bradford on 29 August 2023, in the EFL Cup.
 He later said the squad was deep enough to cope without injured fellow striker Andy Cook, with Smith himself being injured a few days later.
 On 31 October he scored a hat-trick in the EFL Trophy, to send the club through to the next round.
 He later praised teammate Kevin McDonald, who had served as caretaker manager.

 After scoring the winning goal in a game against Accrington Stanley, Smith was compared to former Bradford City player Nahki Wells.
 By December 2023, Smith had scored 6 goals in 4 games in the EFL Trophy for the club.
 He later spoke positively about his striking partnership with Andy Cook.

 After losing his first-team place, on 5 March 2024, Smith scored his first goal for the club since December 2023.
 On 23 April, in a 10 minute appearance, he scored the winning goal in the penultimate game of the season, to keep the club in contention for the play-offs.

 He lost his first-team place again during the 2024–25 season; as of January 2025, he had not been in a matchday squad for two months.

 On 17 January 2025, Smith returned to Barrow on loan until the end of the season.
 Ahead of the 2025–26 season, Smith was told by Bradford City manager Graham Alexander that he could leave the club, with former club Barrow said to be interested in signing him, although Smith turned down the chance to return to Barrow.
 He left the club by mutual consent on 1 September 2025.

 Rochdale

 On 3 October 2025, Smith returned to Rochdale, now of the National League, on a deal until the end of the 2025–26 season; the move saw him reunite with brother Kyron Gordon, having previously played together at Sheffield United.

+Derry City

+On 1 August 2026, he signed for League of Ireland Premier Division club Derry City.